-Caregivers play a significant role in caring for a person suffering from lacrimal gland tumor.
-Caregivers usually include family and friends who stand by the patients from the beginning, i.e., from disease diagnosis, treatment until post-treatment care (sometimes even after that).
+Caregivers play a significant role in caring for a person suffering from a lacrimal gland tumor.
+It may include family and friends who stand by the patients from the beginning, i.e., from disease diagnosis, and treatment until post-treatment care (sometimes even after that).

 Caregivers have a range of responsibilities to manage and fulfil daily:

 - Giving emotional and physical support to the patients.
 Encouraging them to do activities.
 Cheering them up.